 The Society has established a fund to be held in perpetuity and only the interest generated on the capital will be available for use for programs and services.
+During the year, the Board approved the collapse of the sustainability fund into the financial stability reserve fund.

-5. Central East LHIN Grants
+5. Ontario Health East (formerly Central East LHIN) Grants

-The Central East Local Health Integration Network (LHIN) provides ongoing funding to the Society for the Education and Family Support, Public Education, First Links and Caregiver Support Programs.
-Each year, any excess funds will be repaid to the Central East LHIN.
-Funding received from the Central East LHIN was more than expenditures with respect to the 2020 fiscal year and there is an amount refundable of \$46,377.
-Funding received from the Central East LHIN was less than expenditures with respect to the 2021 fiscal year and as such no amounts were refundable with respect to the 2021 fiscal year.
+Ontario Health East provides ongoing funding to the Society for the Education and Family Support, Public Education, First Links and Caregiver Support Programs.
+Each year, any excess funds will be repaid to the Ontario Health East.
+Funding received from Ontario Health East was less than expenditures with respect to the 2021 fiscal year and as such no amounts were payable to Ontario Health East with respect to the 2021 fiscal year.
+Funding received from the Ontario Health East was less than expenditures with respect to the 2022 fiscal year and as such no amounts were payable to Ontario Health East with respect to the 2022 fiscal year.
+The amount payable from the 2020 fiscal year of \$46,377 was paid in the 2022 fiscal year.